Institutional Review Board

 IRB at Millersville University

 The MU IRB reviews all human subjects research for compliance with Federal regulations.
 MU has adopted the Belmont Report as its statement of ethical principles.
 This site provides guidance to anyone planning research involving human subjects under the aegis of MU.
-AN ONLINE FORM is provided for submission of protocols for IRB review.

 - Unsure if your project requires IRB approval?
 Start here.